priel-st/Gibson-Assembly-Assistant/README.md

 - The **number of samples or reactions** to prepare.
 - Any additional relevant parameters depending on the selected reaction type.

-Based on these inputs, the tool calculates essential parameters such as annealing temperature, elongation time, and reagent volumes for each PCR setup.

 ## Output

 The tool provides the user with:

 - A **command-line summary** displaying all calculated parameters, including reagent volumes, annealing temperatures, and elongation times, for quick reference.
-- A **CSV file** that serves as a complete PCR protocol.
-This file includes all relevant inputs and calculated values, making it easy to print, share, or include in lab documentation.
+- A **CSV file** that serves as a complete PCR protocol, including all relevant inputs and calculated values.

 ## Technical Information and Installation